 Circa 2020, many school districts, acting out of misplaced and rationally unsupportable anti-police animus, are eliminating all police presence on their campuses.
 This reduces options to essentially two: schools are entirely unarmed, or teachers/staff are allowed to carry concealed handguns.
 In the former situation, students and staff have no protection at all.
 In the latter, they do.
 We already know how long it will take the police to arrive, orient, and potentially stop an attacker.
 We also know, that with a very small number of exceptions, the police have had no role in stopping school attacks.
 It must be presumed the police will not be able to save lives, but will be reduced to rendering first aid, guarding the crime scene, and investigating after the fact.
 I’m not denigrating the police, who would absolutely love to stop a school attacker.
 I’m merely pointing out the realities of time, distance and the fog of combat.

 Once again, no teacher should ever be required to carry arms.
 It must be voluntary.

-The Purdue study does not measure the deterrent effect of armed staff–the presence of armed staff being well publicized–however, the reality that such attacks take place almost exclusively in gun free zones powerfully suggests that such places encourage attacks.
+The Purdue study does not measure the deterrent effect of armed staff–the presence of armed staff being well publicized–however, the reality that such attacks take place almost exclusively in gun free zones powerfully suggests that disarmament, particularly advertised disarmament, encourages attacks.
 Attackers are only deterred when they know an armed response awaits them at a potential target.

 I hope to see you next week.